 If you have a loved one that you feel is a victim of any type of neglect or abuse at the hands of a nursing home or assisted living caretaker, you need to take immediate action.
 Your first step is the chief administrator of the nursing facility, but be prepared that you may not receive full cooperation if the caretaker’s suspected abuse will reflect poorly on the facility.

 If that’s the case, you’re within your rights to call law enforcement to report your suspicions.
 And most of all, immediately call an experienced attorney to help you understand your legal options including the right to file suit against the caretaker and the facility for just compensation.
-Advocating on behalf of the elderly for two decades, the Michael Jeffcoat Firm is on your side.
+Advocating on behalf of the elderly for two decades, the experienced nursing home abuse lawyers at The Jeffcoat Firm are on your side.
 Please contact our Lexington, South Carolina office to schedule a free and confidential case evaluation.

 “YOUR FUTURE DEPENDS ON WHAT YOU DO TODAY”